 This also informs the data collection review, which requires a plan for how to use the data.
 Data collection review is required for all new data collection.

 Data collection levels

-Most of our data collection falls into one of two levels, opt-in and opt-out.
+Most of our data collection falls into one of two levels, release and pre-release.

-Opt-in data is not recorded by default on release, but it is enabled by default on our pre-release channels (Beta, Aurora and Nightly).
-This data is not useful on the release channel as few users have it enabled.
+Pre-release data is not recorded on release, but is collected by default on our pre-release channels (Beta and Nightly), so it can be biased.

 Rich data & aggregate data